MeanyLodge/History/Lodge/index.md

 Convert ex-shop space in basement to First Aid and drying room. <sup>[hw][]</sup>

+New mattresses were hauled in and mattress covers sewn.
+The study was paneled.
+Ray Nelson made two wooden couches and a bench for Meany's basement.
+The entire Meany basement was remodeled adding several new drying areas and a first aid facility.<sup>[ma82][]</sup>

 #### 1984

 - Woodshed added to North side of basement 8' X 24'.